 Accreditation of Prior Learning (APL) for Postgraduate Taught Programmes

-This page outlines the process of APL operated by the Institute for those participants starting a programme of study in 2016-17, including how to make an APL claim.
+This page outlines the process of APL for those participants starting a programme of study in 2016-17, including how to make an APL claim.
 This process is based on the College academic regulations related to APL and the Quality Assurance Agency (2004) Guidelines on the accreditation of prior learning.

 All applicants are recommended to contact the Programme Director of the programme for which they are seeking APL credit before making an application to discuss the strength of their potential claim and the nature of the evidence they need to provide in their application.

 All applications must be submitted via the online APL application form.